infinum/qa-handbook/Testing/Testing - Battery Usage.md

 2. Click on "New Project".
 3. Select "No Activity" and click Next.
 4. Set the "Name" and "Android version" that isn't above the one you are running on your test device (otherwise Android Studio will notify you with a warning).
-5. Your device should be visible in the top bar, next to the green “Play” button (if it isn’t, check the troubleshooting section of this article).
+5. Your device should be visible in the top bar, next to the green "Play" button (if it isn’t, check the troubleshooting section of this article).
 6. Click on "Profiler" in the bottom bar of Android Studio.
  <span style="display:block; margin-top:15px; margin-bottom:15px; margin-left:auto; margin-right:auto; width:100%;">![2_battery.png](/img/2_battery.png)</span>
 7. Click on "+".
 Your test device should be present here.
  <span style="display:block; margin-top:15px; margin-bottom:15px; margin-left:auto; margin-right:auto; width:100%;">![3_battery.png](/img/3_battery.png)</span>
 8. Select the device and the app you want to monitor.
 In case your app isn't present, try to run it on your device first to trigger a refresh in Android Studio.
 9. Once the session starts, the only thing left is to click on the "Energy" timeline to zoom on battery consumption.
-The monitoring lasts until you press the “Stop” button.
+The monitoring lasts until you press the "Stop" button.
 After stopping, you can inspect the recorded session.

  ![4_battery.png](/img/4_battery.png)